webhookdb/webhookdb/webhookdb-website/src/docs/faq.md

 <a id="how-is-my-data-stored"></a>

 ### [How is my data stored?](#how-is-my-data-stored)

+Right off the bat, if you are not comfortable with someone else storing data from the APIs you use, we totally understand- please check out our [Guide to Self-Hosting WebhookDB](/docs/self-hosting) for more information.

 All of your data is stored encrypted in Postgres databases in Amazon Web Services.